 Instead of using a line up of creams, without knowing what works, we outline what professionals have to say about skin care.
 In pursuit of perfect skin, we offer some steps that make up proper and regular skin care.

 Light Products First

 Serums – the lightest foods – always come first.
 Firstly, that makes sense.
 Secondly, “they deliver the active ingredients to the skin most effectively,” says Ranella Hirsch, a dermatologist from Boston.
 In addition, they are simply easy to use.
-Pick two or three serums that apply to one of your problems: peptide formula for wrinkles, salicylic acid for oily skin, and licorice or aloe to soothe redness.
+Pick a serum that apply to one of your problems: peptide formula for wrinkles, salicylic acid for oily skin, and licorice or aloe to soothe redness.

 Vitamin C is one of the ingredients that every skin type needs.
 “It brightens, protects from sunlight, and promotes collagen production,” says cosmetologist chemist Ni’Kita Wilson, who recommends the use of potent serum.

 “If you give the product time to dry, it will not spread,” dermatologist Fredrik Brandt told Allure in 2014. – Skin care is part of my morning routine.
 For example, I put one product and go to drink coffee, then I put a second product and brush my teeth. ”